AdarshSrivatsa98/Calculator-Behaviour/division.md

 And I type in "Zero"
 And I press "equals"

-Then: I see the zero by zero error as the result
+Then: I see the "zero by zero error" as the result

 ## Scenario: Recurring decimal case